rncoursera/GettingAndCleaningDataAssignment/CodeBook.md

 - Rename column to be more descriptive
 - Combine extracted data into a new reduced data frame
 - Create independent tidy dataset
-- Save tidy dataset into a CSV file in your current working folder.
+- Save tidy dataset into a text file in your current working folder.

 ## How to run the script